jminguely/conjubaguette/README.md

 3. Running the Application
    To run the application, use the following command in the terminal:

-`python -m uvicorn app:app --reloady`
+`python -m uvicorn app:app --reload`

 The application will start running on http://0.0.0.0:8080.